aviikc/aviikc/06_blender/python_for_blender.md

 ## Python Programming Environment in Blender

 The two most common ways to execute Python scripts are using the built-in text editor or entering commands in the Python console.
+Please use the console window to recieve output.
+Swithching on python tool tips in the prefernces of Blender helps a lot in knowing the functions associated with menus and buttons.

 # The BPY Module